Touffy/client-zip/README.md

 ### extra fields

 Should be straightforward to implement if needed.
 Maybe `client-zip` should allow extending by third-party code so those extra fields can be plug-ins instead of built into the library.

+The UNIX permissions in external attributes (ignored by many readers, though) are hardcoded to 664, could be made configurable.

 ### ZIP64